Measuring Hall voltage and Hall resistance in an atom-based quantum simulator

-The universal expression~\eqref{eq:univershall} for the Hall response is obtained by performing the perturbative expansion of the polarization $P_y$ to leading order in the longitudinal hopping $t_x$ and in the transverse field $E_y$, and by assuming that the strong interactions ($U=6.56t_x$) stabilize a single band metal~\cite{greschner2019universal,filippone2019vanishing}.
+{\bf Theoretical methods and comparison to experimental data -- } The universal expression Eq.~\eqref{eq:univershall} for the Hall response is obtained by performing the perturbative expansion of the polarization $P_y$ to leading order in the longitudinal hopping $t_x$ and in the transverse field $E_y$, and by assuming that the strong interactions ($U=6.56t_x$) stabilize a single band metal (see Supplementary Fig. S4)~\cite{greschner2019universal,filippone2019vanishing}.

 The details of this lengthy, but straightforward calculation are given in the Supplementary Information, where we also discuss the mean-field approximation and its comparison with the experimental data.